Top 5 Detoxifying Foods for Thyroid Thrivers

 Studies have shown a direct link between mercury exposure and an increase in thyroid antibodies.

 One study has shown that cilantro helps protect against the damage of lead, while another shows that cilantro removes heavy metals from the body.
-In other words, cilantro is a natural chelation method that is both gentle and easy.
+In other words, cilantro is a natural chelator that is gentle and easy on the body.
+Again, we're talking about incorporating cilantro into a well-balanced diet in reasonable amounts, not extreme amounts.

 Further Reading: How Cilantro Can Help You Detox